Ms. Goussy – Teacher

 Mr. Tim – Teacher

-A two-time alumnus and Outstanding Soloist award winner at the Essentially Ellington High School Jazz Festival, Tim Sullivan was 17 when he first took the stage at Jazz at Lincoln Center (JALC).
-“To be working at JALC now, nearly 20 years after performing here for the first time; it’s such an honor.”
+A two-time alumnus and Outstanding Soloist award winner at the Essentially Ellington High School Jazz Festival, Tim Sullivan was 17 when he first took the stage at Jazz at Lincoln Center.

-Joining the WeBop faculty in 2009, Tim has led performances and teacher trainings throughout the country and overseas, and serves as a lead contributor to the program’s curriculum development.
+Joining the WeBop faculty in 2009, Tim has led WeBop performances and teacher trainings throughout the country and overseas, and serves as a lead contributor to the program’s curriculum development.
 “Kids and jazz musicians are alike in so many ways.
-Whether in a sandbox or performing on stage, there’s no greater joy than getting lost in that wonderful world of play.”
+Whether in a sandbox or performing on stage, we share a common bond in our desire to imagine, create, and play.”

 An accomplished performer, Tim has worked with a wide array of artists including Aretha Franklin, numerous NEA Jazz Masters, legends of New Orleans jazz and funk, and more.
-Majoring in Jazz Saxophone at the Chicago College of Performing Arts (B.M.) and University of New Orleans (M.M), most recently, Tim graduated from the Music Education program (Ed.M.) at Teachers College, Columbia University.
+Majoring in Jazz Saxophone, Tim is a graduate of the Chicago College of Performing Arts (B.M.) and University of New Orleans (M.M) most recently, Tim graduated from the Music Education program (Ed.M.) at Teachers College, Columbia University.

 Ms. Sofia – Teacher